Safe Start 2020: Webb's Reopening Plan

 1. The nurse will notify the parent and advise to pick up their day student for testing/quarantine at home.

 2. The student will remain in isolation until picked up by the parent.

 3. The parent will be instructed to expect a call from the Head Nurse and will be given the Return to School form.
 (These will be added to the COVID section of the Handbook and can be accessed online as well.)

-4. The Head Nurse, Risa Brown, will remain the Point of Contact (POC) for all COVID communication with students, parents, HD, doctor, etc. to minimize info loss/confusion, and will work w/admin. as necessary to notify “close contact” parents.
+4. The Head Nurse, Risa Brown, will remain the Point of Contact (POC) for all COVID communication with students, parents, HD, doctor, etc. to minimize info loss/confusion, and will work with school leadership as necessary to notify “close contact” parents.